Substitutes for heroin are used during medication-assisted treatment (MAT) to wean people off heroin.

 It is available in combination with buprenorphine.
 This combination is sublingual, meaning it is placed under the tongue until it completely dissolves.

 Buprenorphine is known to be as effective in combatting heroin withdrawal symptoms as methadone.
-It is available in combination in naloxone (which acts as an abuse-deterrent) in Suboxone.
+It is available in combination with naloxone (which acts as an abuse-deterrent) in Suboxone.

 Though it is not a heroin substitute, naloxone can save lives when used in someone who shows signs of an opioid overdose.
 One advantage of naloxone is that it can be used in pregnant women in limited amounts if a doctor is supervising its use.